shibberu/advising-project/RAG_jiao/README.md

 ### Irrelevant/Unhelpful context affects performance
 It's not always a good idea to feed more context to mistral-7b.
 When there is too much irrelevant context, it's more likely to hallucinate.
-This is also true if the context is related but not unhelpful.
+This is also true if the context is related but not helpful.
 For example:

 Q: Do I need to take CHEM 111 and CHEM 113 for a second major in civil engineering?